Characterizing Positively Invariant Sets: Inductive and Topological Methods: Characterizing Positive Invariance Through Exit Sets

 Given a quantifier-free formula describing a semi-algebraic set $S$ and a polynomial system of ODEs $x'=f(x)$, Theorem~\ref{thm:char} can be used to algorithmically decide whether $S$ is positively invariant or not with respect to $f$.

 A na\"ive approach would be to first compute $E = \exit_f(S) \cup \exit_{-f}(S^c)$ recursively on the Boolean structures of $S$ and $S^c$ using Lemmas~\ref{lem:exitcup} and~\ref{lem:exitcupSA}, then check whether $E$ is empty or not.
-Such an approach would be very similar to the \LZZ{} procedure described in section~\ref{sec:lzzalg},~\footnote{However, the sets $\INf(S)^c \cap S$ and $\exit_f(S)$, while equal, will have different syntactic descriptions.} and would therefore suffer from the same problem, namely the impossibility of the current state-of-the-art quantifier elimination algorithms to check the emptiness of $E$ in reasonable time, even for seemingly simple planar systems (cf. section~\ref{sec:ex}).
+Such an approach would be very similar to the \LZZ{} procedure described in section~\ref{sec:lzzalg} and would therefore suffer from the same problem, namely the impossibility of the current state-of-the-art quantifier elimination algorithms to check the emptiness of $E$ in reasonable time, even for seemingly simple planar systems (cf. section~\ref{sec:ex}).
 Indeed, one experimentally observes that, for many interesting examples, the construction of the set $E$ is not computationally expensive despite requiring several ideal membership tests as, often, the order (with respect to $f$) of the polynomials involved remains low.
 An overwhelming share of the running time for a typical problem is spent on proving emptiness of $E$ (as is the case for checking the inclusions $S \subseteq \INf(S)$ and $S^c \subseteq \INnf(S^c)$ using \LZZ).

 We will see in this section how the concept of exit sets, and more precisely Theorem~\ref{thm:char}, can be used to overcome this bottleneck in a principled way.
 The main idea is to ``chop the set $E$ into smaller pieces'' (chunks) on which the emptiness test can be performed in a divide-and-conquer fashion, instead of constructing a formula characterizing $E$ first and only then checking for its emptiness.
-What is perhaps more interesting is that Theorem~\ref{thm:char} suggests a natural way of splitting $E$ into chunks in such a way that each chunk involves precisely one exit set of an atomic formula.
+What is perhaps more interesting is that Theorem~\ref{thm:char} suggests a natural way of splitting $E$ into chunks in such a way that each chunk involves precisely \emph{one} exit set of an atomic formula.
 This, in turn, allows one to exploit topological properties of atomic formulas, such as openness, in order to check for set emptiness \emph{syntactically}, obviating the need for expensive computations such as real quantifier elimination.

-For clarity, we use the same notation for semi-algebraic sets and their formal representations as quantifier-free formulas of real arithmetic.
-So, for instance, the formula $p<0$ for some polynomial $p$, denotes the set of points $x \in \bbr^n$ satisfying $p(x) < 0$.